 As required by law, a person at each campus must be designated to serve as the campus behavior coordinator.
-The designated person may be the principal of the campus or any other campus administrator selected by the principal.
+The designated person may be the principal or any other campus administrator selected by the principal.
 The campus behavior coordinator is primarily responsible for maintaining student discipline.
 The district shall post on its website and in the Student Handbook, for each campus, the email address and telephone number of the person serving as campus behavior coordinator.
-Contact information may be found at www.saltilloisd.net along with a digital copy of Student Handbook.
+Contact information may be found at Saltillo ISD and at Saltillo ISD Student Handbook.